 Note 29 - Contingent Assets Description: This note outlines the areas by which the Authority may in receipt of a potential gain, depending on the outcome of an uncertain future event.
-Relevant Accounting Policies: Accounting Policy P Areas of Critical Judgements Made: Judgement 5
+Relevant Accounting Policies: Accounting Policy P

-The Authority has no material contingent assets as at 31st March 2019.
+The Authority has no material contingent assets as at 31st March 2021.

-Note 30 - Defined Benefit Pension Schemes Description: escription: A Defined Benefit Pension Scheme is one that is not classed as a defined contribution scheme.
+Note 30 - Defined Benefit Pension Schemes Description: A Defined Benefit Pension Scheme is one that is not classed as a defined contribution scheme.
 This note explains such schemes that the Authority is party to.
 Relevant Accounting Policies: Accounting Policy F Areas of Uncertainty: Uncertainty Statement 3